EiichiroIto/Defart4Microbit/README.md

-# DefartMicrobit
+# Defart for micro:bit
-Defart for BBC micro:bit
+Defart for micro:bit is a program development environment for BBC micro:bit using state transition diagrams.